Stratum Level Break Down

 3E4.6ppm370ppb/Day4.6ppm6 Minutes

-* To calculate slip rate from drift, one assumes a frequency offset equal to the above drift in 24 hours, which accumulates bit slips until 193 bits have been accumulated.
-Drift rates for various atomic and crystal oscillators are not usually linear or not necessarily continually increasing.
+Note: Slip rate calculation assumes a frequency offset equal to the 24-hour drift, accumulating bit slips until 193 bits are reached.
+Drift rates for atomic and crystal oscillators are not always linear or consistently increasing.

-Stratum 1 is defined as a completely autonomous source of timing, which has no other input, other than perhaps a yearly calibration.
-The usual source of Stratum 1 timing is an atomic standard (Cesium Beam or Hydrogen Maser) or reference oscillator (OCXO).
-A properly calibrated source will provide bit-stream timing that will not slip relative to an absolute or perfect standard more than once every 4 to 5 months.
-Atomic standards, such as Cesium clocks, have far better performance.
-A Stratum 1 clock is a Primary Reference Source.
-An example is a clock system employing direct control from Coordinated Universal Time (UTC) frequency and time services, such as a Global Positioning System (GPS).
-The GPS system may be used to provide high accuracy, low-cost timing of Stratum 1 quality.
+A Stratum 1 clock is a fully independent timing source with no external input, except perhaps for yearly calibration.
+Common sources include atomic standards (Cesium Beam or Hydrogen Maser) or reference oscillators (OCXO).
+A properly calibrated source provides bit-stream timing that won’t slip relative to an absolute standard more than once every 4 to 5 months.
+Atomic standards like Cesium clocks offer even better performance.
+A Stratum 1 clock is considered a Primary Reference Source.
+An example is a clock system directly controlled by Coordinated Universal Time (UTC) frequency and time services, such as the Global Positioning System (GPS), which can provide high-accuracy, low-cost Stratum 1 timing.

-Stratum 3 is defined as a clock system that tracks an input as in Stratum 2 but over a wider range.
-Some Stratum 3 clock equipment is not adequate to time SONET network elements.
-Stratum 3E is a new standard created as a result of SONET equipment requirements.
+Stratum 3 clocks also track an input, similar to Stratum 2, but over a wider range.
+Some Stratum 3 clock equipment may not be suitable for timing SONET network elements.
+Stratum 3E is a newer standard introduced to address SONET equipment requirements.